mperezjigato/reportsweakly/week9v000.md

  - OPENMM
  - OPENPLATHSAMPLING

- The last two codes are not separately implemented.
+ The last two codes are not separately installed on Genius.
 Rather, they take part in the distribution of other software.
 Firstly, PLUMED is a free-energy calculation code that makes use of OPENPATHSAMPLING.
 Secondly, AlpaFold is a protein structure determination sofware that uses OPENMM as force-engine, and therefore, OpenMM is part of its distribution.
+Regarding the laptop installations of OPENMM and OPENPATHSAMPLING, explicit installation have been carried out.

 ## HPC calculations: Inputs and outputs - Development of supercomputing training material regarding Ab-Initio/MD calculations